 Who owns DMPAM?

-DMPAM is wholly owned by the staff and directors.
+DMPAM is wholly owned by SG Hiscock & Company Limited.

 What services does DMPAM offer?

 DMPAM offers a range of services to wholesale clients in the fields of Australian equities, Australian hybrids (preference shares and income securities) and Australian corporate bonds and term deposits.
-Within the field of Australian equities, DMPAM also offers the DMP Australian Small Caps Trust (DAST), which specialises in targeting companies outside the S&P/ASX100 Index.
-With the exception of the DAST, all client assets are managed within individual portfolios, specifically constructed to each client's risk/ethical profile.
+All client assets are managed within individual portfolios, specifically constructed to each client's risk/ethical profile.